-- No classes or objects, just top-level functions and structs. - Memory must be allocated and freed automatically.
+- No classes or objects, just top-level functions and structs. - Memory must be allocated and freed manually.

 - The main method in C is int main (int argc, char argv); the return value is returned to the shell. return 0; means 'l finished successfully'. - #include <stdio.h> is similar to a Java import.
-It makes printf available which prints a string to screen.
+It brings the printf function which prints a string to screen into scope.